 1. Starting with the National Library Catalogue, we can search for 'Australian Ballads' or 'Australian Folk Poetry'.
 In order to find poetry online, we can limit the results to 'Online'.

-2 .Listen for a Moment: A Small Book of Australian Ballads is by Tom Ford and can be read online through Pandora.
+2 .Listen for a Moment: A Small Book of Australian Ballads is by Tom Ford and can be read online through the Australian Web Archive.
 The Stockman (page 24), and Antarctic Fleet (page 30) are two ballads we might consider using.